 - (2) Segregation.
 Do not use segregated aggregates.
 Previously segregated materials may be thoroughly remixed and used when representative samples taken anywhere in the stockpile indicated a uniform gradation exists. - (3) Cement and Supplemental Cementitious.
 Protect cement and supplemental cementitious materials in storage or stockpiled on the site from any damage by climatic conditions which would change the characteristics or usability of the material. - (4) Moisture.
-Provide aggregate with a moisture content of \pm 0.5% from the average of that day.
+Provide aggregate with a moisture content of $\pm 0.5\%$ from the average of that day.
 If the moisture content in the aggregate varies by more than the above tolerance, take whatever corrective measures are necessary to bring the moisture to a constant and uniform consistency before placing concrete.
 This may be accomplished by handling or manipulating the stockpiles to reduce the moisture content, or by adding moisture to the stockpiles in a manner producing uniform moisture content through all portions of the stockpile.

-For plants equipped with an approved accurate moisture-determining device capable of determining the free moisture in the aggregates, and provisions made for batch to batch correction of the amount of water and the weight of aggregates added, the requirements relative to manipulating the stockpiles for moisture control will be waived.
+Handheld moisture-determining devices are permitted.
+For plants equipped with an approved accurate moisture-determining device capable of continuously determining the free moisture in the aggregates, and provisions made for batch to batch correction of the amount of water and the weight of aggregates added, the requirements relative to manipulating the stockpiles for moisture control will be waived.
+Approval and accuracy of the moisture-determining device is based on daily comparisons with KT-24 or ASTM C 566 and at the discretion of the Engineer.
 Any procedure used will not relieve the producer of the responsibility for delivering concrete of uniform slump within the limits specified.